Thursday, December 24, 2015

 In making some kind of peace with this place, there were a few roads I needed to travel on, a few places I needed to stop by.
 Heading up this road makes me think of a birthday party I had in elementary school at a house I lived in that was up this road - and how I keep a photo of that party tucked away, out of the light, in a photo box in the room in which I now sit and write, and how half the girls at that party are no longer alive on this earth.
 To the right of this road is a sidewalk though it's hidden almost entirely by the green plants that sprung up from the rains of July monsoon season - this is where I at one time walked with each of those girls who I have since lost, to go to the nearby park, or to go buy magazines with our allowance money at a nearby store...
 This road holds so much sorrow for me.
 Clouds began to build in the distance with the promise of more rain, just like they always did.
 Just like I remember.

-It's a city where too many people die too young, a city full of secrets that get kept for far too long, and a city with far too many addictions.
+It's a city where too many people die too young, a city full of secrets kept for far too long, and a city with far too many addictions.
 There is a darkness that falls on the ground each night in a way that is relentless, in a way that makes you wonder if the light will even come again in the morning.
 Darkness fell on the city just like I remember

-Pink and lavender light bounces off the clouds in the foreground, while yellow and orange light covers the sky in the distance.
+Albuquerque.
+Pink and lavender light bounce off the clouds in the foreground, while yellow and orange light covers the sky in the distance.
 Captured in this shot in the light of dusk, are hospitals, and churches, and a vintage motels, and it's hard to say which of these buildings have held the most weight from the stories of the human situation.

 I don't know what it is about this city, but its edges spill over with dichotomy, with juxtaposition.
 It holds within it a light-drenched hope on the horizon and an enormous overbearing sorrow in it's dark alleys.
+Maybe that can be said of any city.

 I took these sunset photos from a posh roof-top hotel bar as I sat next to a table of movie stars and crew working on a local film.
 Even in the cool breezes of the evening and the flicker of city lights slowly emerging, it was hard to stop thinking about how this renovated building was originally a mental hospital and how I remember going in it to visit a distant relative when I was a child.